aosceola56/ultimate-pc-guide/docs/pages/glossary.md

   - **Threads**: Virtual divisions of a core, allowing it to handle multiple tasks simultaneously.
   - **Clock Speed**: The speed at which a CPU operates, measured in GHz.
   - **Turbo Boost**: Intel’s technology to increase clock speed dynamically.
+  - **SMT (Simultaneous Multithreading)**: Allows multiple independent threads to be executed simultaneously on a single physical CPU core to improve utilization and performance.
   - **Hyper-Threading**: Intel technology that allows a single core to handle two threads.
   - **Cache**: High-speed memory within the CPU to store frequently used data.
 - **Case/Chassis**: The physical frame or structure that holds all the PC components.